 - UE is replaced by 5G-RG.

-In case of 5G-RG connects to 5GC via W-5GAN, the "EAP-5G" method shall be used between the 5G-RG and the W-5GAN, and is utilized for encapsulating NAS message.
+In case of 5G-RG connects to 5GC via W-5GAN, the W-CP protocol stack shall be used between the 5G-RG and the W-5GANfor encapsulating NAS message.
 The authentication method is executed between the 5G-RG and AUSF as shown below.

 Figure 7B.2-1 5G-RG authentication procedure